 A couple of months ago, I posted a recipe for Bitterballen following our trip to the Netherlands.
 I used that recipe as the base for these creamy Sweet Potato Croquettes featuring Sincerely, Brigitte™ Maple Pecan Goat Cheese!

 While in Amsterdam, we visited the Foodhallen- an upscale indoor food court.
-One of the stands was called De BallenBar and they had Bitterballen in a variety of flavors.
-My favorite was the goat cheese.
+One of the stands had Bitterballen in a variety of flavors and my personal favorite was the goat cheese.
 When deciding what to make with Sincerely Brigitte’s Maple Pecan Goat Cheese, I was excited to incorporate it into these croquettes.
 To keep the recipe kosher, I substituted the meat for sweet potato and the beef stock for milk.
 To add to the wonderful maple pecan flavor, I mixed some ground pecans into the breadcrumb coating and whisked maple syrup into the more traditional mustard dipping sauce.

 After making the filling, it needs to rest in the refrigerator for a few hours to overnight to chill thoroughly and thicken.
 Once you are ready to form them into croquettes, keep a bowl of water nearby or flour to coat your hands.
 This will make the filling easier to form and coat.

 Make sure you double coat the croquettes with the breadcrumb mixture- breadcrumbs, egg, then more breadcrumbs.
 I forgot on the first few and it definitely makes a difference in creating a crisp texture that is less likely to break apart.
 Fry the croquettes just until golden.
 If they cook too long, then the filling is more likely to seep out.